drivly/kafka.do/README.md

 - `maxRetries`: The maximum number of retries for a message, if it fails or retryAll is invoked.

-- `deadLetterQueue`: The name of another Queue to send a message if it fails processing at least maxRetries times.
+- `deadLetterQueue`: The name of another queue to send a message if it fails processing at least maxRetries times.
 If a deadLetterQueue is not defined, messages that repeatedly fail processing will eventually be discarded.
-If there is no Queue with the specified name, it will be created automatically.
+If there is no queue with the specified name, it will be created automatically.

 - `maxConcurrency`: The maximum number of concurrent consumers allowed to run at once.
 Leaving this unset will mean that the number of invocations will scale to the currently supported maximum.